RondoToKG/pokeyellow/README.md

 - Additionally, all moves have had their base stats updated to be accurate to their values in LGPE.
 This includes LGPE exclusive buffs such as 200 base power Solarbeam & Sky Attack as well as 40 base power Absorb & 75 base power Mega Drain.

 - Addition of the Steel, Dark, & Fairy Type and modernized type chart.

+- Wild encounter tables expanded from 10 to 12 and have been changed to contain encounters from LGPE.
+Version exclusive encounter rates split in half to fit both on one encounter table.